THE MOTU PROPRIO:

 innovation or novelty in those aspects of the Faith that are sine qua

 non?
-Pope St. Pius V and the Council of Trent have instructed us about
+Pope St. Pius V and the Council of Trent have instructed us

 changing the Holy Mass.